North Carolina Chemical Injury Network

 NMH (neurally mediated hypotension)

-Dr. Streeten first submitted a paper to the New England Journal of Medicine, but it was
+Dr. Streeten first submitted a paper to the New England Journal of

-returned to him with a cryptic note saying they did not publish in this area.
-The NEJM
+returned to him with a cryptic note saying they did not publish in

 has never published on CFIDS!
-It is one of the most highly respected medical journals in
+It is one of the most highly respected

 the world.
 The refusal speaks volumes of their own belief in CFIDS!